nathanangstadt/learning-library/oracle-integration-library/core-competencies/integration/overview/introduction/introduction.md

 This introduction covers the complete "parent" workshop.
 The objectives are written to cover all of the labs included in the workshop.

-Estimated Lab Time: n minutes -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.
+Estimated Lab Time: 15 minutes -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.

 ### About Product/Technology
 Enter background information here....